valkey-io/valkey-doc/docs/manual/patterns/twitter-clone.md

 Retwis does not perform any multi-keys operation, so making it scalable is
-simple: you may use client-side sharding, or something like a sharding proxy like Twemproxy, or the upcoming Redis Cluster.
+simple: you may use client-side sharding, or something like a sharding proxy like Twemproxy, or the upcoming Valkey Cluster.

 To know more about those topics please read
 [our documentation about sharding](/topics/partitioning).
 However, the point here